 IT Security Search security is based on the Windows Data Protection API (DPAPI).
-For details about its security features, see the corresponding MSDN article; at the time of this writing it is located at https://msdn.microsoft.com/en-us/library/ms995355.aspx.
+For details about its security features, see the "Windows Data Protection" MSDN article; at the time of this writing it is located at https://msdn.microsoft.com/en-us/library/ms995355.aspx.